PaddlePaddle/PaddleClas/docs/en/image_recognition_pipeline/feature_extraction_en.md

 - **Head**: Used to transform features into logits.
 In addition to the common Fc Layer, cosmargin, arcmargin, circlemargin and other modules are all available choices.
 - **Loss**: Specifies the Loss function to be used.
 It is designed as a combined form to facilitate the combination of Classification Loss and Pair_wise Loss.

+<a name="3"></a>
-## 3. General Recognition Models
+## 3.General Recognition Models

-In PP-Shitu, we have [PP_LCNet_x2_5](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.3/docs/zh_CN/models/PP-LCNet.md) as the backbone network, Linear Layer for Neck, [ArcMargin](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.3/ppcls/arch/gears/arcmargin.py) for Head, and CELoss for Loss.
-See the details in  [General Recognition_configuration files](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.3/ppcls/configs/GeneralRecognition/).
+In PP-Shitu, we have [PP_LCNet_x2_5](../models/PP-LCNet.md) as the backbone network, Linear Layer for Neck, [ArcMargin](../../../ppcls/arch/gears/arcmargin.py) for Head, and CELoss for Loss.
+See the details in  [General Recognition_configuration files](../.././ppcls/configs/GeneralRecognition/).
 The involved training data covers the following seven public datasets:

 | Datasets     | Data Size | Class Number | Scenarios          | URL                                                          |
 | ------------ | --------- | ------------ | ------------------ | ------------------------------------------------------------ |